Individual Savings Accounts (“ISA”) Print

-From April 2017 the Lifetime ISA will be available for individuals aged between 18 and under 40.
-The maximum savings are £4,000 per year.
-It is anticipated that Lifetime ISAs will supersede Help to Buy ISAs and an individual who has a Help to Buy ISA may transfer those savings into a Lifetime ISA, although he may continue saving into both.
+The Lifetime ISA (“LISA”) has been available for individuals aged between 18 and under 40 since April 2017.
+The maximum savings allowed are £4,000 per year.
+It is anticipated that LISAs will supersede Help to Buy ISAs and an individual who has a Help to Buy ISA may transfer those savings into a LISA, although he may continue saving into both.
 However, the saver will only be able to use the bonus from either the Help to Buy ISA or the Lifetime ISA to buy a home.

 Where savings continue via a Help to Buy ISA provided the funds are used to buy the individual’s first home, the government will pay a bonus of 25% of the value of the Help to Buy ISA provided the savings exceed £1,600.
 Where the savings are less than £1,600, no bonus will be paid.
 The maximum bonus under a Help to Buy ISA is £3,000 where savings exceed £12,000.

-Lifetime ISAs are available to individuals who are aged 18 to 39, and once the account has been opened contributions can be made until the individual is 50.
-The maximum annual contribution into a lifetime ISA is £4,000 and counts towards the annual ISA limit of £20,000.
+LISAs are available to individuals who are aged 18 to 39, and once the account has been opened contributions can be made until the individual is 50.
+The maximum annual contribution into a LISA is £4,000 and counts towards the annual ISA limit of £20,000.

-A 25% charge applies if cash or assets are withdrawn from a Lifetime ISA unless:
+A 25% charge applies if cash or assets are withdrawn from a LISA unless:

 - The withdrawal is used to buy the investor’s first home, provided: